jadTalbert/ansible-install-couchbase-server-kubernetes/README.md

 ##### Change the default EKS namespace for your cluster
 - Open the group_vars/eks.yml file and modify the ```install_name_spaces``` object with your namespace(s).
 Note, the Couchbase Operator is a per-namespace operator, and the operator will be deployed to the specified namespace.
-- You will have to modify all of the namespace attributes within .yml files in the following directories if you use a namespace other than the default
-  - buckets
-  - cluster
-  - groups
-  - role_bindings
-  - secrets
-  - storage_classes
-  - users